Gain access to personalized product screening, the best pricing, rewards, and more!

 Step 2: Spray Pesticide Aerosol

-Once you found the wasp or hornet nest, treat it with a insecticide aerosol that sprays from a safe distance of at least 20 ft.
-Stryker Wasp and Hornet Killer is a 0.1% prallethrin insecticide that delivers instant knockdown of wasp and hornets, paralyzing them then leading to death.
-This wasp killer spray delivers a jet stream application from a distance of 20 ft. to keep you safe from stinging pests.
+Once you find the wasp or hornet nest, treat it with an insecticide aerosol that sprays from a safe distance of at least 20 ft.
+Stryker Wasp and Hornet Killer is a 0.1% prallethrin insecticide that delivers instant knockdown of wasps and hornets, paralyzing them and leading to death.

-When treating wasp and hornets, stand from a safe distance of 6-15 ft. from the nest, not directly underneath.
-Hold the Stryker Wasp and Hornet Killer can in a upright position then aim the nozzle valve opening toward the nest with the wind at your back.
-Spray the nest until thoroughly wet, and any hornets or wasps on or escaping the nest.
+Hold the Stryker Wasp and Hornet Killer can upright, then aim the nozzle valve opening toward the nest with the wind at your back.
+Spray the nest until thoroughly wet and any hornets or wasps on or escaping the nest.

 Step 3: Remove the Nest After 24 Hours